ppy/osu-wiki/news/2024/2024-07-23-osu-austria-conventions-2024.md

 ---

 For all the latest news on the happenings throughout the event, join the [osu!
-Austria meetups & events Discord server](https://discord.gg/dNFuHNmZF4) or follow [@osuaustria on Twitter](https://twitter.com/osuaustria)
+Austria meetups & events Discord server](https://discord.gg/dNFuHNmZF4) and follow [@osuaustria on Twitter](https://twitter.com/osuaustria)

 We can't wait to see you there!